 I demonstrate how a dynamic microphone’s sensitivity quickly drops off with distance in a video and article where I use an

 Last update on 2021-10-27 / Affiliate links / Images from Amazon Product Advertising API

 Condenser microphones convert sound energy into electrical energy.
 In essence, they use a capacitor or condenser, to convert sound vibrations into electrical vibrations.
 Generally, one of the capacitor plates is fixed (the backplate) and the other (the diaphragm) is allowed to move.
 The diaphragm is often a thin layer of gold-sputtered mylar, and therefore conductive

-Because the plates can carry an electrical charge they will have a property known as capacitance.
+Because the plates can carry an electrical charge, they will have a property known as capacitance.
 This capacitance will vary as the distance between the diaphragm and backplate changes.
-This small change in capacitance is translated into a varying voltage and a tiny current
+This slight change in capacitance is translated into a varying voltage and a tiny current